David-OConnor/cuda_setup/README.md

 fn main() {
     // The second parameter is a list of paths to all kernels to compile.
-    // The first kernel passed must be the top-level one.
+    // The first kernel passed must be the entry point.
 All others are just to watch for changes to trigger
     // a new compilation.
     build(GpuArchitecture::Rtx4, &vec!["src/cuda/cuda.cu", "src/cuda/util.cu"]);
 }